-All District employees and students will have Internet access through the District's network.
+3.2 All District employees and students will have access to the World Wide Web through the District's networked computers.
 Parents/Guardians may specifically request that their children not be provided such access by indicating so on a letter to the principal of the school in which the student is enrolled.
 Upon receipt of such letter, the Fall River Public Schools will make its best effort to restrict all Internet access.
 However, there can be no guarantee that such a student can be restricted at all times.